samharnew/moneytrack/README.md

 Moneytrack is a python package that helps you track and monitor your personal finances.
+All you need to provide is:

-As a user you provide updates of account balances over time (as frequently or infrequently as you wish).
+- Updates of account balances over time.
+These can be as frequently or infrequently as you wish.
-You must also record any balance transfers between accounts.
+- Balance transfers between accounts.

-This information is processed to infer daily interest payments per account, which can then be aggregated over different time periods and/or account types.
+This information is processed to infer the daily balance + interest payments per account, that can be aggregated over different time periods and/or account types.
 For example, you may wish to see your average rate of interest over your entire portfolio for a given year.